-“On President Buhari’s new bond request, going forward, we do not believe that Nigeria should enter into any loan agreements without conditions for fiscal discipline attached, not with a N22.3 trillion debt profile as at 30 June,” Lagos-based economic intelligence firm, SBM intelligence said in a tweet Friday.
+“On President Buhari’s new bond request, going forward, we do not believe that Nigeria should enter into any loan agreements without conditions for fiscal discipline attached, not with an N22.3 trillion debt profile as at 30 June,” Lagos-based economic intelligence firm, SBM intelligence said in a tweet Friday.

-“Nigeria is now in a precarious situation where it is inevitable that it will be forced to make the hard decisions of cutting cost that it is shying away from.
+“Nigeria is now in a precarious situation where it is inevitable that it will be forced to make the hard decisions of cutting costs that it is shying away from.
 Government revenues can no longer pay all wages, not to talk of executing much-needed infrastructure projects,” SBM analysts said.

-In 2017, the budget implementation report of the Federal Government shows that it only realized actual revenues of N2.7 trillion, which was about half its projected revenues for the year and 36 percent or one third of its projected expenditure of N7.44 trillion.
+In 2017, the budget implementation report of the Federal Government shows that it only realized actual revenues of N2.7 trillion, which was about half its projected revenues for the year and 36 percent or one-third of its projected expenditure of N7.44 trillion.

 Faced with the sharp revenue shortfall, the Federal Government spent almost 1 trillion less than it planned to spend in 2017 but the final N6.5 trillion spent was still N3.8 trillion more than its total revenues for the year and had to borrow N2.5 trillion to help fund its financial obligations for the year.

 The government in 2017, borrowed N1.2 trillion from the international capital markets and borrowed the balance of N1.3 trillion from the domestic capital markets.
 However, it left another N1.3 trillion of the total deficit unfunded in 2017.